peteinfo/ES-8-patches/README.md

  The aim is to take inspiration by modules and recreate them for the Expert-Sleepers ES-8 module.

- - **multiLFO**.
-Takes an LFO input and multiplies/divides to create a series of 8 interlinked LFOs.
+ - **multiLFO.pd** Takes an LFO input and multiplies/divides to create a series of 8 interlinked LFOs.